Patrick Ramsay: Personal life

 Lady Ramsay died on 5 October 1957.
 Sir Patrick died on 19 June 1962 at Estoril, Portugal.

 Honours

-Patrick Ramsay was appointed CMG in 1929 and knighted KCMG in the King's Birthday Honours of 1932.
+Patrick Ramsay was appointed a Companion of the Order of St Michael and St George (CMG) in the 1929 Birthday Honours and promoted to Knight Commander of the Order (KCMG) in the 1932 Birthday Honours.
 He retired from the Diplomatic Service in 1939 and lived in Portugal until his death, when he was buried in the British Cemetery, Lisbon.
 During the Second World War and until a short time before his death he held an honorary post in the British Embassy in Lisbon.